Maritime Transport Act 1994

 You could also call this:

-"When ship owners are not responsible for pollution damage"
+"When you're not responsible for pollution damage from your ship"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.